 Smells that dogs and cats don’t like

-- Citrus odors: though dogs love some fruits, citrus odors are particularly repulsive for them.
+- Citrus odors: though dogs love some fruits like our CONCENTRATE fragrance, citrus odors are particularly repulsive for them.
 And for cats these odors are revolting.
 Some cat repellent components include citrus odors.
 If you want your cat to stop peeing in a specific place, spray a little bit of water with orange, lime and grapefruit essential oil.